SFTtech/openage/doc/code/curves.md

 keyframe storage, interpolation are more costly more costly than incremental changes, and their integration is more complex than the usage of simpler data structures.
-However, in situations where operations are predictable, long-lasting, and easy to calculate - which is the case for most RTS games - these downsides are usually outweight by the positives.
+However, in situations where operations are predictable, long-lasting, and easy to calculate - which is the case for most RTS games - the positives may outweigh the downsides.

 ## Architecture